What is Muckle–Wells syndrome?

-- Skin rash – atypical urticaria (hive)-like
+- Skin rash — urticaria-like but atypical

-- Joint pain – ranges from short episodes of arthralgia to recurrent swelling of large joints with possible joint destruction or polyarticular arthritis.
+- Joint pain — ranges from short episodes of arthralgia to recurrent swelling of large joints with possible joint destruction or polyarticular arthritis.
 It can be exacerbated by exercise and minor trauma.
 Improvement in the arthralgia has been reported after the bones stop growing.
-There may be associated muscle pain (myalgia).
+This may be associated with muscle pain (myalgia).

 - Conjunctivitis — frequent

 - Other inflammatory conditions of the eyes, episcleritis, uveitis and iridocyclitis, have been reported.